nabeel-127/arch-setup/README.md

 ## Notes

 - NVIDIA drivers are not included as Arch maintains them in official repos
-- Display scaling setup has been removed - configure manually in your DE
+- GNOME fractional scaling is automatically configured for high-DPI displays
 - No specific code editor is installed - add your preferred one manually